Our Favorite Intuitive Eating Books, Podcasts, and More!

-The end of the year is often a time of reflection, and this year we’re thinking back to some of the most helpful resources and practices we’ve used with our wonderful clients.
-And some that our clients have shared with us!
+The end of the year is often a time of reflection, and this year we’re thinking back to some of the most helpful Intuitive Eating books, resources, and practices we’ve used with our wonderful clients—and some that our clients have shared with us!

 Body Image Through Stages of Life from The Joy of Eating